-If there’s one thing that has been learned from scale of RoR, it’s the importance of having an elastic architecture for your application, enabling immediate response to traffic spikes and occasional failures.
+If there’s one thing that has been learned from a scale of RoR, it’s the importance of having an elastic architecture for your application, enabling an immediate response to traffic spikes and occasional failures.

 In the past few of years, so many apps which were built without paying enough attention to RoR’s scalability.
 Some of these apps had to go through massive code rewrites just to throw another database slave to the mix.
 For some, this meant hours and even days of downtime.